Mineral Oil hydrocarbons

 The reliability of analytical methods is extremely important when detecting possible contamination of food products with MOH.
 FEDIOL has therefore supported the development of standardized methods to analyze MOSH and MOAH in vegetable oils and fats (see ISO 17780:2015 and EN 16995:2017 ).
 Such standardized methods should be favored today for vegetable oils and fats.

-The JRC guidance for sampling, analysis and data reporting represents an important step to achieve further harmonization and better laboratory practices.
-Further steps are however still needed to ensure that data on MOH are fully reliable, especially in vegetable oils and fats, which as recognized by the guidance, represent challenging matrices in terms of methodology and interpretation.
+The JRC guidance for sampling, analysis and data reporting issued in February 2019 represents an important step to achieve further harmonization and better laboratory practices.
+As illustrated in these FEDIOL observations further steps and guidance are however still needed to ensure that data on MOH are fully reliable, especially in vegetable oils and fats, which as recognized by the guidance, represent challenging matrices in terms of methodology and interpretation.
+To address the issue of high variability of results observed between laboratories, FEDIOL has developed analytical and reporting recommendations for the analysis of MOH in vegetable oils and fats.
+These are intended for laboratories performing MOH analyses for the vegetable oil and fat sector.

 Banning white mineral oil and paraffin wax from the FEDIOL list of foodstuffs